Claire McKay Bowen

 Professional Bio and CV

-Claire McKay Bowen (she/her) is a senior fellow in the Center on Labor, Human Services, and Population and leads the Statistical Methods Group at the Urban Institute.
-Her research focuses on developing technical and policy solutions aimed at safely expanding access to confidential data for advancing evidence-based policy-making.
-She also has interest in improving science communication and integrating data equity into the data privacy process.
+Claire McKay Bowen (she/her) is a senior fellow and leads the Data Governance and Privacy Team at the Urban Institute.
+Her research focuses on developing technical and policy solutions to safely expand access to confidential data for advancing evidence-based policymaking and ensuring everyone is responsibly represented in data.
+She also has an interest in improving science communication.
 In 2024, she became an American Statistical Association Fellow “for her significant contributions in the field of statistical data privacy, leadership activities in support of the profession, and commitment to mentoring the next generation of statisticians and data scientists.”
-Further, she is a member of the Census Scientific Advisory Committee and several other data governance and data privacy committees as well as an adjunct professor at Stonehill College.
+Further, she is a member of the ICPSR Governing Council and several other data governance and data privacy committees as well as an adjunct professor at Stonehill College.

 Bowen holds a Honors BS in mathematics and physics from Idaho State University and an MS and PhD in statistics from the University of Notre Dame.
 After completing her PhD, she worked at Los Alamos National Laboratory, where she investigated cosmic ray effects on supercomputers.